garrandall/popular-music-data/tracks/dancing-queen-abba.md

   start_date: '1977-05-07'
 ---

-Ooh, you can dance, you can jive
+Oh, you can dance, you can jive
 Having the time of your life
-Ooh, see that girl, watch that scene
+Oh, see that girl, watch that scene
 Digging the dancing queen

 Friday night and the lights are low